Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Sparse domination in one dimension

 \section{Sparse domination in one dimension}

-This section records the one-dimensional sparse module that is applied after the exact reduction of Section~\ref{sec:reduction-1d}.
-The argument has two parts.
+This section provides the one-dimensional sparse input used in Theorem~\ref{thm:main-recomposition}.
+It is applied after the exact reduction of Theorem~\ref{thm:exact-pushforward-reduction} and produces the transferred output for the geometric form in the effective regime.
+The architecture is deliberately bipartite.
 On the one hand, the smoothed family of truncations

-is embedded into the framework of Calder\'on--Zygmund operators with Dini regularity and treated using an existing result on dual sparse domination.
-On the other hand, the difference between hard truncation and smooth truncation is controlled directly by the Hardy--Littlewood maximal operator and then reabsorbed in sparse form.
-In particular, this section does not revisit either the coarea reduction or the discussion of maximal truncation and principal value reserved for Section~\ref{sec:pv-maximal-capsule}.
+is inserted into the framework of Calder\'on--Zygmund operators with Dini regularity and treated through a bibliographical sparse-dual domination result.
+On the other hand, the difference between the hard truncation and the smooth truncation is controlled directly by the Hardy--Littlewood maximal operator and then reabsorbed into sparse form.
+In particular, this section does not reopen either the coarea reduction or the maximal-truncation and principal-value capsule reserved for Section~\ref{sec:pv-maximal-capsule}.